HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

-The <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#no-store">`Cache-Control: no-store`</a> header tells user agents never to cache a given resource.
+The [`Cache-Control: no-store`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#no-store) header tells user agents never to cache a given resource.
 When set on the main HTML document, this makes the entire page ineligible for bfcache.

 22% of all mobile pages set this header, and 28% of mobile pages in the top 1k.
 This and the `unload` criteria are not mutually exclusive, so combined we can only say that at least 22% of mobile pages are ineligible for bfcache.